 [00:16:17] Dr. George: Yeah.

-[00:16:37] Vanessa: Actually both, but specifically within intimacy because for me, and what I’m finding for women is if there’s resentment and anger there over an unresolved problem, it’s very hard to get our desire for our spouse into gear.
+[00:16:37] Vanessa: Actually both, but specifically within intimacy because for me, and what I’m finding for women, is if there’s resentment and anger there over an unresolved problem, it’s very hard to get our desire for our spouse into gear.
 It’s just super difficult.
 So it was showing up as a desire issue.
-And also, sometimes we woul take our arguments to the bedroom, and that’s something that we advise to our coachees to really stay away from.
-I, there should be two reasons for the bedroom sleeping and intimacy and sex.
-And, and that should be a positive Haven for the couple to go to.
+And also, sometimes we would take our arguments to the bedroom, and that’s something that we advise to our coachees to really stay away from.
+I, there should be two reasons for the bedroom sleeping, and intimacy and sex.
+And, and that should be a positive haven for the couple to go to.

 [00:18:58] Vanessa: And think about it, docs are coming home late, right?
-There having dinner, connecting with their spouses, connecting with their children and, doing whatever they want to do socially to enjoy that part of not working.
-Sometimes the only time they get a chance to speak to each other, is it in the bedroom.
+They’re having dinner, connecting with their spouses, connecting with their children and doing whatever they want to do socially to enjoy that part of not working.
+Sometimes the only time they get a chance to speak to each other is in the bedroom.
 And so therefore where we’re really teaching that, let’s start engaging before you get there.

-[00:19:36] Dr. George: Imagine, and we’re of that age group, vanessa is post-menopausal, I’m early sixties.
+[00:19:36] Dr. George: Imagine, and we’re of that age group, Vanessa is post-menopausal, I’m early sixties.
 And so the, the aging changes that happen.
-So Vanessa’s, post-menopausal, I’m in my early sixties, and so I think it’s changed from a desire point of view for um, no lack of um, of a Problem that she’s having.
+So Vanessa’s, post-menopausal, I’m in my early sixties, and so I think it’s changed from a desire point of view for, you know, lack of a problem that she’s having.
 So imagine taking resentment into the bedroom on top of being at a point in your life where desire doesn’t come like that.
-So that just compounds the problem and telling on myself I it’s, as a doctor, I completely understand the changes, but sometimes my own wants are, they creep their head and I’m not being as understanding as, as I should be, which is a no, which is not good on me at all.
-And so what does that do is if she’s taken resentment into the bedroom before then, then reset gets even bigger.
+So that just compounds the problem and telling on myself.
+I, as a doctor, I completely understand the changes, but sometimes my own wants are, they creep their head and I’m not being as understanding as, as I should be, which is a no, which is not good on me at all.
+And so what does that do is if she’s taking resentment into the bedroom before then, then resenment gets even bigger.
 And this is something that we all, from an aging point of view, have to deal with as we get older, so…

 [00:22:47] Dr. George: And some of us just think we’re going to go in there and it’s that, and really don’t concentrate or focus on what’s happened throughout the day, so it’s huge.

 [00:23:02] Dr. JB: Interesting.
-So does this have to go along the lines of like the love languages when you say things are not throughout the day, is that incorporating that or not?
+So, does this have to go along the lines of like the love languages when you say things are throughout the day, is that incorporating that or not?

 [00:24:36] Dr. JB: And so do you communicate that I’m doing this so that you can have a break or do you do it, and then, the, the, the significant other should hopefully we’ll realize, oh, you want to give me a break?